nodejs/node/doc/api/events.md

 The `Promise` will resolve with an array of all the arguments emitted to the given event.

-Note: This method is intentionally generic and works with the web platform [EventTarget](WHATWG-EventTarget) interface, which have no special `'error'` event semantics and do not listen to the `'error'` event.
+This method is intentionally generic and works with the web platform [EventTarget](WHATWG-EventTarget) interface, which have no special `'error'` event semantics and do not listen to the `'error'` event.